praharshjain/whois/README.md

 # whois
-Shell script to fetch whois information for a domain
+Simple shell script to fetch whois information for a domain using zenity for UI.